Table of Contents

 Does your app need to be functional when there is no Internet connectivity?
 Some applications require live data but many applications need not have a last-minute change.
 For example, a video in your app should be playable even if there is no connectivity, a book already downloaded should be readable (audible), a document should continue to be editable (notes app such as Evernote), and many more use cases.

 In one of our recent projects, we created a bi-lingual mobile app that allows users to buy books in PDF or ePub3 format, and read on the phone.
 Offline support is important in an app like this, so users can read the book even when there is no connectivity.

 Off-line support requires data caching and storage on the local phone device, syncing and merging at a later time when there is internet connectivity.
 Apps can have full offline support, or certain parts of the app can have off-line support.
 These requirements can impact the development time and cost and should be considered when evaluating the scope of the app from the cost perspectives.

 Third-party Integration (which one, and how many will make a difference)

 Similar to compatibility with devices, integration with third-party apps is just as relevant when it comes to determining app cost.
 Third-party apps are usually used within apps to help with their functions and processes such as payment processing, analytics, lead generation, funnel marketing, among many others.

 Payment Processing (Credit Card, ACH, or more)

-If your app requires payment processing, then integration with a payment gateway is required to achieve that.
+If your app requires payment processing, integration with a payment gateway is required to achieve that.
 Most payment processors such as Stripe, Braintree Payment Systems, etc provide more or less the same integrations.
 More importantly, what kind of integrations are important for your business.
-Here are few payment collection options to think through as you are working on the requirements and scope of your app.
+Here are a few payment collection options to think through as you are working on the requirements and scope of your app.

 - Credit Card